 Advertisement

-Healthcare providers may initially diagnose Binder syndrome based on your baby’s facial appearance.
-They usually take CT scans, MRIs or ultrasounds to view your baby’s bone structure and confirm or rule out the diagnosis.
+Healthcare providers usually diagnose Binder syndrome based on your baby’s facial appearance.
+They may also take imaging tests to view your baby’s bone structure and confirm or rule out the diagnosis.
+These imaging tests may include:

 Binder syndrome treatment varies based on symptoms and may include: